Within-Host Dynamics and the Immune Response

 last(strong.u)[3] # low viral set point (stiff solver)

 Within-host models connect the molecular events of infection to the epidemiology of transmission.
 The viral load they predict is what a diagnostic qPCR measures, what shapes the infectiousness profile over the course of an infection, and what antiviral therapy tries to suppress.
+The epidemiology-framed companion page, within-host viral dynamics and infectiousness, follows the same viral-load trajectory forward into when and how much a host transmits.
 They also set up the multi-scale view that links within-host selection to the between-host evolution of virulence: a virus that replicates fast may reach a high transmissible load but provoke a stronger immune response or kill its host sooner, the same trade-off written one scale down.